 - 3.1 The Executive Director of Finance & Resources is responsible for: - a.
-Maintaining an adequate and effective internal audit service in accordance with the Accounts and Audit Regulations. - Ensuring that the statutory requirements for external audit are complied with and that the external auditor is able to effectively scrutinise the Council's records. - c.
-Ensuring that audit plans and results are reported to the Audit and Performance Committee.
+Maintaining an adequate and effective internal audit service in accordance with the Accounts and Audit Regulations. - b.
+Ensuring that the statutory requirements for external audit are complied with and that the external auditor is able to effectively scrutinise the Council's records. - c.
+Ensuring that audit plans and results are reported to the Audit and Performance Committee. - 3.2 Budget Managers are responsible for: - a.

-- a.
 Ensuring that the appointed auditors have access to all documents and records for the purposes of the audit and are afforded all facilities, cooperation and explanation deemed necessary. - b.
 Cooperating in the production of annual audit plans by highlighting any areas of risk that may benefit from audit review. - c.
 Implementing audit recommendations within agreed timescales.